Getting his chance

 The rest is history.
 Reed started every game the remainder of the season and entered the 2018 season as the Spartans’ top corner on a defense that returned nine starters.

-“He came from not being on the radar to being a guy that he was our lockdown corner,” Mountain Brook head coach Chris Yeager said.
+“He came from not being on the radar to being our lockdown corner,” Mountain Brook head coach Chris Yeager said.
 “He just started making plays and he never made mental mistakes and was always making big plays.”

 But Reed almost gave up before he got his opportunity.
 As a sophomore, Reed struggled to crack the rotation on the junior varsity team.